-120 1.2 Performance assessment of galvanic anodes in reinforced concrete systems
+1.2.
+Performance assessment of galvanic anodes in reinforced concrete systems

-121 Conventionally, the performance of galvanic anode CP systems in concrete is assessed based

-122 on the '100 mV potential shift' of the steel over a period of 24 hours as per ISO EN 12696 [20].

-123 For this, the following measurements are required:
+Conventionally, the performance of galvanic anode CP systems in concrete is assessed based on the '100 mV potential shift' of the steel over a period of 24 h as per ISO EN 12696 [20].
+For this, the following measurements are required:

-(i) instant-off potential (E{i-Off}): the potential of steel rebars with respect to reference electrode measured within 1 second of disconnecting the anode from the steel rebars

-(ii) 24-hour depolarized potential (E{24-h}): the potential of steel rebars with respect to a reference electrode after the anodes are disconnected for 24 hours.
+- (i) instant-off potential (E{i-Off}): the potential of steel rebars with respect to reference electrode measured within 1 s of disconnecting the anode from the steel rebars - (ii) 24-h depolarized potential (E{24-h}): the potential of steel rebars with respect to a reference electrode after the anodes are disconnected for 24 h.

-128 As per ISO EN 12696, the difference between E{i-Off} and E{24-h} should be greater than 100 mV which is mostly not practiced or not maintained for a long time, which has hindered their longterm performance evaluation [7].
+As per ISO EN 12696, the difference between E{i-Off} and E{24+h} should be greater than 100 mV [20].
+For this, monitoring box is required to be installed at specific locations on the structures, which is mostly not practiced or not maintained for a long time, which has hindered their long-term performance evaluation [7].
 Much of the literature reports that galvanic anode CP systems are primarily designed to offer corrosion prevention, i.e. prevent initiation of corrosion, and cannot achieve 24 h depolarization of 100 mV [21,22].
 Therefore, instead of '100 mV potential shift' criterion, the measurement of depolarized potential or the rate of corrosion of the steel in a depolarized state is adopted in this study.
 This can provide true corrosion conditions of steel rebar surfaces [19].